Paul Pate: Political career

-Pate was first elected to the Iowa Senate in 1988, for the 24th district.
-He was reelected in 1992, for the 26th district.
-Both districts were located in Linn County.
+Pate was first elected to the Iowa Senate in 1988 for the 24th district.
+He was reelected in 1992 for the 26th district.
+Both districts were in Linn County.
 He ran for Secretary of State of Iowa in 1994 and was unopposed in the Republican primary.
 In the general election, he defeated Democrat Anne Pedersen, the Lee County Auditor, by 473,371 votes (51.73%) to 425,626 (46.51%).

 He did not run for reelection in 1998, instead running for the Republican nomination for Governor of Iowa.
-Incumbent Republican Governor Terry Branstad chose not to run for a fifth term, so the seat was open.
+Incumbent Republican governor Terry Branstad chose not to run for a fifth term, so the seat was open.
 Pate came third out of three candidates in the Republican primary, with 13,299 votes (8.19%), behind telecommunications executive and Branstad's Chief of Staff David A. Oman, who took 35,402 votes (21.80%), and former U.S. Representative and 1996 Senate nominee Jim Ross Lightfoot, who won with 113,499 votes (69.89%).
-Lightfoot went on to lose the general election to Democratic State Senator Tom Vilsack.
+Lightfoot went on to lose the general election to Democratic state senator Tom Vilsack.

-In 2001, Pate ran for Mayor of Cedar Rapids, Iowa, winning the officially non-partisan election with 20,210 votes (54.93%) to three-term incumbent Democratic Mayor Lee Clancey's 16,450 votes (44.71%).
+In 2001, Pate ran for Mayor of Cedar Rapids, Iowa, winning the officially non-partisan election with 20,210 votes (54.93%) to three-term incumbent Democratic mayor Lee Clancey's 16,450 votes (44.71%).
 Pate ran for reelection in 2003 and defeated Paul T. Larson by 26,001 votes (76%) to 7,463 (21.81%).
 He was an advocate of strong-mayor form of city government and chose not to run for reelection in 2005 after a city referendum backed a weak-mayor form of government instead.
 He then returned to running Pate Asphalt in Marion, Iowa.

 On January 18, 2010, Pate filed paperwork to notify the Iowa Election Board that he was considering a run for his former position as Iowa Secretary of State against Democratic incumbent Michael Mauro.
 He was reportedly intrigued at the idea of being able to run for office alongside former Iowa Governor Terry Branstad.
 However, he decided not to run for the office.
 He did however decide to run four years later after Republican incumbent Matt Schultz instead ran unsuccessfully for the Republican nomination for Iowa's 3rd congressional district.
 Pate was unopposed in the Republican primary and faced Democrat Brad Anderson in the 2014 general election.
 Pate defeated Anderson 49% to 47%, returning to the office of Iowa Secretary of State 20 years after he was first elected to the position.

 Upon returning to the Secretary of State's office, Pate set out to institute a Safe at Home program in Iowa.
 Safe at Home is an address confidentiality program for survivors of domestic violence, sexual abuse, trafficking and stalking.
 The bill passed both chambers of the Iowa Legislature unanimously and was signed into law by Governor Terry Branstad in May 2015.
 Secretary Pate's Office administers the program.